Hall algebras associated to root categories: Introduction

 \section{Introduction}

 The Hall algebra of a finite dimensional algebra over a finite field was introduced by Ringel \cite{R90} in 1990.
 Ringel \cite{R90a} proved that the Ringel--Hall algebra of a representation finite hereditary algebra is isomorphic to the positive part of the corresponding quantum enveloping algebra.
 Green \cite{Gr95} gave a bialgebra structure on the Ringel--Hall algebra $\mathfrak{H}_v(A)$ of any hereditary algebra $A$ and showed that the composition subalgebra of $\mathfrak{H}_{v}(A)$ generated by simple $A$-modules provides a realization of the positive part of the corresponding quantum enveloping algebra.
-Afterwards, Xiao \cite{Xiao} obtained the antipode for $\mathfrak{H}_v(A)$, and gave a realization of the whole quantum enveloping algebra by constructing the Drinfeld double of the extended Ringel--Hall algebra of $A$.
+Afterwards, Xiao \cite{Xiao} obtained the antipode for $\mathfrak{H}_v(A)$, and provided a realization of the whole quantum enveloping algebra by constructing the Drinfeld double of the extended Ringel--Hall algebra of $A$.

-In order to give an intrinsic realization of the entire quantum enveloping algebra via Hall algebra approach, one tried to define a Hall algebra for triangulated categories.
+At the very start, in order to give an intrinsic realization of the entire quantum enveloping algebra via Hall algebra approach, one tried to define Hall algebras for triangulated categories.
 In 2006, To\"en \cite{Toen} defined a Hall algebra, called derived Hall algebra, for a differential graded category satisfying some finiteness conditions.
 Later on, Xiao and Xu \cite{XiaoXu} generalised To\"en's construction to any triangulated category satisfying certain homological finiteness conditions, which can be the bounded derived category of a finitary hereditary abelian category $\A$.
-However, the root category of $\A$ does not satisfy the homological finiteness conditions.
-In other words, the Hall algebra of root categories has not been defined.
-In fact, more generally, the Hall algebra of odd periodic triangulated categories with some finiteness conditions has been defined in \cite{XuChen}.
-Nevertheless, the Hall algebra of even periodic triangulated categories still has no definition.
-Many experts still expect to give a realization of the whole quantum enveloping algebra via a certain Hall algebra of root categories as triangulated categories.
+However, the root category of $\A$ does not satisfy the homological finiteness conditions (cf. \cite{XiaoXu}).
+In other words, the Hall algebras of root categories have not been defined.
+In fact, more generally, the Hall algebras of odd periodic triangulated categories with some finiteness conditions have been defined in \cite{XuChen}.
+Nevertheless, the Hall algebras of even periodic triangulated categories still have no definitions.
+Some experts expect to give a realization of the whole quantum enveloping algebra via a certain Hall algebra of a root category, for example, see the introductions of \cite{Kapranov,Gor2}.